 Take, for instance, iPhone’s DailyFinance and Bloomberg apps, which permit mobile access to top-rated sites loaded with financial news and stock prices, as well as portfolios, advance charts and quotes.

-Then there’s the iPhone app for the ultra-savvy stock brokerage, “thinkorswim”; known as iSwim, it’s packed with premium stock trading tools and enlightening educational resources (bear in mind that the thinkorswim brokerage app rapidly acquired the reputation of the mobile finance app to beat).
+Then there’s the best investing app for the ultra-savvy stock brokerage, “thinkorswim”; known as iSwim, it’s packed with premium stock trading tools and enlightening educational resources (bear in mind that the thinkorswim brokerage app rapidly acquired the reputation of the mobile finance app to beat).